What is Brazilian Blowout?

 Don’t worry – the process is simple despite its chemical use.
 Below, we show a five-step explanation of the popular method.

-- The hair is washed and coated with an amino acid-rich solution.
+- The hair is washed with clarifying shampoo to remove buildup and then coated with an amino acid-rich solution applied in small sections to damp hair.

 - The hair is blow-dried to begin sealing the protein solution.

-- The hair is flat ironed, while finishes the sealing process of the solution into the hair.
+- The hair is flat ironed, while the solution is sealed into the hair.

-- The solution is rinsed out of hair.
+- The solution is rinsed out of the hair.

-- Hair is flat ironed for the second time, although if the customer wishes to not have their hair re-ironed, they do not have to.
+- Hair is flat ironed for the second time, although if the customer wishes to keep their curls, they do not have to, instead, you simply scrunch the hair back into its curl pattern.

 How Does the Brazilian Blowout Solution Work?

 The key to the solution’s power is in its amino acid-rich composition.
-The amino acids leave hair frizz free, tangle-free, more manageable and much more responsive to styling and handling whether hair is straight or in its natural textured state.
-This is the number one benefit of the Blowout, as it leaves frizzy hair looking completely healthy, makes hair easier to deal with and cuts hair styling in half!
+The amino acids leave hair frizz free, tangle-free, more manageable, and much more responsive to styling and handling whether the hair is straight or in its natural textured state.
+This is the number one benefit of the Blowout, as it leaves frizzy hair looking completely healthy, makes hair easier to deal with and cuts hairstyling in half!

 Brazilian Blowout: Before & After